MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-formula-supported-data-types-composite.md

 The default value of an *object* is **null**.

 The following illustration shows how the **ReportDataContract** data source of the *Object* type is added to pass information about a generated invoice from source code to the **Project invoice** model mapping.
-The invoice instance text is passed as part of the execution context.
+For example, the invoice instance text is passed as part of the execution context.
+This text is taken from source code at runtime by execution of the `ReportDataContract.parmInvoiceInstanceText` binding that was configured for the **Note** field of the ER data model.
+This binding calls the `parmInvoiceInstanceText()` method of the **PSAProjInvoiceContract** application class that is represented in the current model mapping as the **ReportDataContract** data source.

 [![Configuring an Object data source in the ER model mapping designer](./media/er-formula-supported-data-types-composite-object.gif)](./media/er-formula-supported-data-types-composite-object.gif)